sarahnp7/aws-intermediate/labs/4-codedeploy.md

 * `roleArn`, the IAM role which has the inline policies for the CodePipeline, e.g., `arn:aws:iam::161599702702:role/CodePipelineServiceRole`
 * `OAuthToken`: your GitHub Access OAuth token (personal or from an app)

-Other values you might need to modify depending on what values did you use in previous steps of this lab are:
+Other values you might need to modify, depending on what values you used in the previous steps of this lab, are:

 * `ApplicationName`: your application name from CodeDeploy, e.g., `Node_App`
 * `DeploymentGroupName`: your deployment group name from CodeDeploy step, e.g., `NodeCD_DG`